Memorisation and forgetting in a learning Hopfield neural network: bifurcation mechanisms, attractors and basins: Introduction

-It is often appreciated that in learning ANNs bifurcations can occur, however, their influence is deemed mostly detrimental \cite{Doya_NN_bifurcations_leanring_IEEE93,Pascanu_NN_learning_bifurcations_conf13,Haputhanthri_Why_NN_learn_bifurcations_24}.
+Because of the non-linearity of ANNs, the configuration of attractors and their basins cannot be determined analytically from the weight values.
+Modifications of weights can induce bifurcations creating or destroying attractors -- and hence memories -- but these cannot be predicted analytically, either.
+For the reasons above, with any learning rule, the mechanisms underlying the formation of memories and categories during learning are not transparent, and ANNs are employed as ``black boxes'' \cite{Ali_AI_explainable_review_IF23}.
+For this reason, common methods for mitigating catastrophic forgetting are empirical and not directly tied to its underlying causes \cite{Ratcliff90,Robins98,Kirkpatrick_overcoming_catastrophic_forgetting_in_NNs_PNAS17,Rusu_progressive_NNs_against_catastrophic_forgetting_arxiv16,Yoon_Lifelong_Learning_with_Dynamically_Expandable_Netw_arxive18,Fayek_progressive_learning_expanding_eliminate_catastr_forgt_NN20}.

+Significant efforts are being directed towards the development of techniques to provide insights into the internal workings of ANNs, and/or to improve their interpretability \cite{Nauta_NN_Explainability_Methods_Review,Saleem_DNN_Explainability_Overview}.
+However, understanding the mechanisms of memory formation and decision-making remains one of the major challenges of ANN research.

+{\bf Role of bifurcations in NNs.} The influence of bifurcations on learning in ANNs has been mostly seen as detrimental \cite{Doya_NN_bifurcations_leanring_IEEE93,Pascanu_NN_learning_bifurcations_conf13}.
 With this, in 1988 it was theoretically suggested that bifurcations are \emph{required} for memory formation \cite{Pineda_Hopfield_NN_bifurcation_JC88}, which implies that they should be crucial for successful learning.
-These two viewpoints seem to present a paradox needing resolution.
-However, due to the challenges of bifurcation analysis in learning NNs (discussed in Sections~\ref{sec:bif} and \ref{sec:large}), the respective studies are currently missing.
+These two viewpoints present a paradox needing resolution.

-Meanwhile, significant efforts are being directed towards developing techniques that provide insights into the internal workings of NNs and/or improve their interpretability \cite{Nauta_NN_Explainability_Methods_Review,Saleem_DNN_Explainability_Overview}.
-However, understanding the mechanisms of memory formation and decision-making remains one of the major challenges of ANN research.

-In this paper we address the paradox above and reveal the dual role of bifurcations in learning recurrent ANNs, while simultaneously clarifying their inner workings.
-We do so by considering a paradigmatic recurrent ANN -- continuous-time Hopfield NN \cite{Hopfield82, Hopfield_NN} with Hebbian learning \cite{Hebb49,Gerstner_Hebbian_learning_BC02}.
-Specifically, in an $81$-neuron network, we uncover bifurcation mechanisms of memory formation and of catastrophic forgetting, and provide evidence that these are two manifestations of the same process.
-We also reveal the basins of attraction formed by the end of learning.
+Despite the presumed importance of bifurcations in learning ANNs, the problem of their identification at various stages of learning has not been formulated rigorously within the \emph{standard} DS theory.
+The available results that are described as demonstrations of bifurcations in learning NNs\cite{Ribeiro_NN_bifurcations_exploding_gradients_conf20,Haputhanthri_Why_NN_learn_bifurcations_24}, while being useful as indirect evidence of bifurcations, are mathematically non-rigorous, incomplete and somewhat inconclusive, as explained in Sec.~\ref{sec:challenge}.
+Rigorous bifurcation analysis of learning ANNs in terms of the stage of learning is still lacking.

+Ideally, learning algorithms should take account of bifurcations and either use them, or avoid them as required.
+However, before such algorithms could be developed, it is necessary to reveal bifurcation mechanisms operating within the existing learning algorithms in standard ANNs.